jump-dev/jump-dev.github.io/_posts/2024-01-30-jump_year_in_review.md

 at UC Berkeley are working on [MPSGE.jl](https://github.com/anthofflab/MPSGE.jl), a reimplementation of [Tom Rutherford's](https://windc.wisc.edu/people.html) [MPSGE](https://www.gams.com/solvers/mpsge/index.htm) from GAMS into JuMP.
-Tom's group is also looking at adopting JuMP for their [offical WiNDC model](https://github.com/uw-windc/WiNDC.jl).
+Tom's group is also looking at adopting JuMP for their [official WiNDC model](https://github.com/uw-windc/WiNDC.jl).

 ## Multi-objective